BradKwon/BradKwon.github.io/_i18n/en/about.md

 # I am a software developer <small class="text-muted">who loves adventures.</small>

-Since I have received bachelor's degree in software engineering, I have worked as a software developer continuously.
-I started my career in Los Angeles, California, USA as an intern and have worked mostly in Seoul, South Korea but this time in Berlin, Germany.
-I was curious about what is it like to use other technologies, except for Visual Basic and .Net that I used in my first job.
-Since then, my adventure has begun.
+Since earning my bachelor’s degree in Software Engineering, I’ve been working as a software developer in different places and industries.
+I started my career in Los Angeles, then worked in Seoul, and eventually moved to Berlin, which is known as a big IT hub in Europe.
+Working in these different environments made me more curious about various technologies and how they are used.
+That curiosity naturally led me to try many areas, from desktop and web development to mobile.

-I have mainly used .Net stacks; but, also used Java stacks such as Spring MVC, Struts, Java web service and JSP.
-I cover from desktop application to web and mobile development because I started my career with desktop applications and have moved to web technologies.
-Furthermore, I have dedicated into Xamarin Android development in recent months.
+Among all the technologies I experienced, mobile development—especially cross-platform—became the most interesting part for me.
+Flutter in particular felt efficient and enjoyable to work with, and I like seeing how it keeps improving and expanding to more platforms.

-When it comes to databases, I have often used MS SQL Server, although I also used other databases such as Realm, Oracle and Sybase.
-Therefore, I do believe that I have deep knowledge of utilizing MS SQL Server A-Z.
+When it comes to databases, I mainly used MS-SQL and Oracle before because they were common in enterprise projects.
+After I moved to mobile development, I started using more mobile-friendly options like Firestore, SQLite, Hive, and Realm.
+Even though NoSQL is very popular nowadays, I still think SQL’s structured approach is strong and works well in many situations.

 If you want to know more of my career, please see my **resume/CV ([<span style="color: blue;">Word</span>](/assets/BradKwonCV.docx)/[<span style="color: red;">PDF</span>](/assets/BradKwonCV.pdf))**